How is the family life in Britain

-Typical household in Britain is like in most of western countries -it is individual centric with smaller families as compared to Asian culture.
+The typical household in Britain is like in most of the western countries -it is individual-centric with smaller families as compared to Asian culture.

 The British economy and impact upon families

 Britons are working a very long number of hours.
 Many are coming in on Saturday or staying late to help pay the bills.
 For Britain, poverty is a major issue.
-There are more poor black families than white families.
+There are poorer black families than white families.
 A large group of the poor come from homes with just one mom or dad.
-Recent news however, shows that things may be getting better.
+Recent news, however, shows that things may be getting better.

 The housing crisis

 No doubt the downturn in the world economy has contributed to smaller families.
 It has also led to an increase in the number of families with adults living at home mom and dad.
 Adult children want to move, but housing cost has become extremely expensive or unavailable.
 To help, many more homes need to be built in areas such as London to meet demand.

 Suggestions for the government to ease family stress